jndean/Peguin/README.md

 # Peguin

 A general purpose PEG (Parsing Expression Grammar) parser generator, which I wrote so I could generate an "infinite-lookahead" parser for [railway](https://github.com/jndean/railway) code to replace the old LR(1) one.
-The main program, _parsergenerator.py_, takes any grammar file (files with the .peg extension in this repository) and produces python code which can parse (pre-tokenised) files that adhere to the described grammar rules.
+The main program, _parsergenerator.py_, takes any grammar file (files with the .peg extension in this repository) and produces python code which can parse files that adhere to the described grammar rules.
 It takes a lot from the [blog posts](https://medium.com/@gvanrossum_83706/peg-parsers-7ed72462f97c) on PEG parsers by Guido van Rossum.

 As an example, the rule defining how to parse railway if statements in one of these grammars looks like this: